cdapio/cdap-apps/Wise/README.rst

   Stream.
 It then sends the information to the second Flowlet, ``pageViewCount``, whose role is to store the information in a custom-defined Dataset, ``pageViewStore``.

-- ``WiseWorkflow`` executes a MapReduce job every ten minutes.
+- ``WiseWorkflow`` executes a MapReduce every ten minutes.
 The input of this job are events from the Stream which have not yet been processed by the Workflow.
-For each web page recorded in the access logs, the MapReduce job counts the number of times people have "bounced" from it.
+For each web page recorded in the access logs, the MapReduce counts the number of times people have "bounced" from it.
   A "bounce" is counted whenever a user's activity stops for a specified amount of time.
   The last page they visited is counted as a bounce.
 This information is stored in the Dataset ``bounceCountStore``.